howtowritehelloworld/engg1340-project/README.md

 Our game includes:
 - Colorful GUI
-- Easy to use controls
+- Simple controls
 - A wide variety of maps, even custom maps can be made
 - Diverse towers and enemies
-- Saving and loading
+- Auto-saving and loading

 ### 2. Gameflow <a name="gameflow"></a>